Submitting a planning application: Procedure and details of the construction process

 2. Publication and staking out

-3. Material review of the application
+3. Review of the application

 During the material review of the application, the design, architectural, and environmental aspects are assessed, along with any objections.
-The length of this process depends on the utilization, size, and complexity of the project.
+The length of this process depends on the utilization, size, and complexity of the construction project.

 4. Issuance of the building permit